-One of the toughest SEO decisions to make when launching or re-arranging a website is to choose the right structure.
+One of the most challenging SEO decisions to make when launching or re-arranging a website is to choose the right structure.

-It defines how particular pages are connected with each other and what their importance in the website’s hierarchy is.
-Any changes in this structure are difficult to implement and you may pay a high price for a mistake here.
+It defines how particular pages are connected with each other and their importance in the website’s hierarchy.
+Any changes in this structure are difficult to implement, and you may pay a high price for a mistake here.

 However, the results that we’ve achieved in this case study speak for themselves.
 Migrating to folders on one global domain gave our client an 841% visibility boost!

 Picodi.com is a platform aggregating discount vouchers and promotions for a wide range of brands.
 They started as one of many Polish startups and quickly went global.